mveillon/lisser/README.md

 │           ├── ...
 │           ├── Untracked.xlsx      # large expenses to exclude from monthly calculations
 │       ├── aggregation.yml         # generated aggregations
-│       ├── income.txt              # how much money was earned this year
 │   ├── 2025
 │       ├── ...
 │   ├── ...